Church of St. Joseph (Bronxville, New York)

-During their time of residence in Bronxville, the Kennedy family attended St. Joseph's Church.
-The young Ted Kennedy was an altar boy at St. Joseph's Church and in 1957 was married there to his first wife Joan by Cardinal Francis Spellman.
+While living in Bronxville, the Kennedy family attended St. Joseph's Church.
+The young Ted Kennedy was an altar boy at St. Joseph's Church and in 1957 was married there to his first wife Joan by Francis Spellman.

-St. Joseph's celebrated its Golden Jubilee in 1972 with Terence Cardinal Cooke and Theodore E. McCarrick (who would later become a Cardinal and Archbishop of Washington) in attendance.
+St. Joseph's celebrated its Golden Jubilee in 1972 with Terence Cooke, a cardinal and Theodore E. McCarrick, a future cardinal, in attendance.